Federal Trucking Regulations

 • Possess a valid CDL

-• Possess a driving record free from a license suspension or revocation for DUI (alcohol or drugs), the commission of felony, refusal to take an alcohol test, or conviction for fleeing the scene of an accident.
+• Possess a driving record free from a license suspension or revocation for DUI (alcohol or drugs), the commission of a felony, refusal to take an alcohol test, or conviction for fleeing the scene of an accident.

 HOURS OF SERVICE (HOS)